Loading...

 A skill is a package of domain knowledge and workflow that sits alongside the agent and bootstraps it into being an expert at exactly one thing.
 You can think of it as hiring an apprentice lawyer who has already read a hundred estate-planning textbooks, knows the standard interview questions, and will not forget to ask you about the 401(k) beneficiary form.
 When you start a session, the skill quietly loads into the agent's context and says: “for the next few hours, you are an estate-planning intake specialist; here is exactly how to do that job.”

 The division of labor matters.
 The frontier model is clever.
 The skill is disciplined.
 Your job is just to answer good questions honestly.
-The skill makes sure the agent asks the right ones, cross-checks the answers, catches contradictions, and produces the specific set of documents an estate-planning attorney actually wants to receive.
+The skill makes sure the agent asks the right ones, cross-checks the answers, catches contradictions, and produces a complete, signable document package at the quality level a top estate-planning firm would put its name on.

 The whole complexity lives inside the skill.
 You do not have to understand revocable trusts, POAs, or the 2026 OBBBA exemption to use it.
 You have to know the names of your family members, roughly what you own, and where the important documents live.
-The skill handles the rest, and flags anything it is genuinely unsure about for the attorney who signs the final papers.
+The skill handles the rest, and flags anything it is genuinely unsure about so you (or an attorney, if you choose to involve one) can verify before anything gets signed.

 Setup